schematics/schematics/README.md

 Below is an example of a Media class holding one member.

+    from dictshield.document import Document
+    from dictshield.fields import StringField
     class Media(Document):
         """Simple document that has one StringField member
         """
         title = StringField(max_length=40)

-You create the class just like you would any Python class
+You create the class just like you would any Python class.
+And we'll see how that class is represented in Mongo.

     m = Media()
     m.title = 'Misc Media'